felixpleiva/Hypoxia_tolerance_fishes/README.md

-# Hypoxia tolerance in fish varies with body size and genome size in a temperature-dependent manner
+# Body mass and genome size shape the tolerance of fishes to low oxygen in a temperature-dependent manner

 This repository contains code and data needed to reproduce the manuscript: Verberk WCEP, Sandkler JF, van de Pol I, Urbina M, Wilson R, McKenzie DJ, Leiva FP.
 Body mass and genome size shape the tolerance of fishes to low oxygen in a temperature-dependent manner.